27 AI Prompt Templates That Actually Work in 2026 (Copy-Paste Ready)

 - Stays under 80 words

-My voice: [warm / direct / formal] — examples: [paste 1-2 emails you've sent before so it matches]
+My voice: [warm / direct / formal] â examples: [paste 1-2 emails you have sent before so it matches]

-6. Headline tournament
+6. Headline Tournament

 Topic: [your article topic]